FanaticPythoner/ProjectXOR/README.md

 - ProjectXOR language dictionaries contain irrelevant words, because they are free dictionaries I found on the Internet.
 They aren't paid dictionaries.
 I am planning to remove the irrelevant words in a near future.

 - For now, ProjectXOR only support a single character Bruteforce.
-For example, it cannot bruteforce the string "My name is FanaticPythoner" with the string "abcdefghijklmnopqrstuvwxyzz".
+For example, it cannot bruteforce the string "My name is FanaticPythoner." with the string "abcdefghijklmnopqrstuvwxyzz".
 I am planning to implement that functionality in a near future.

 # Installation :